OasisDEX/summer-rewards-redeemer/README.md

 - `PRIVATE_KEY_DEPLOY`: The private key to use for deploying contracts.
 - `AJNA_GRAPHQL_ENDPOINT`: The GraphQL endpoint for the Ajna API.
 - `DATABASE_URL`: The URL for the PostgreSQL database.
-- `FORKED_NETWORK`: The network name used to get contract addresses and reward distributions (since when we use fork - the name of the network is `hardhat`)
+- `NETWORK_USED`: The network name used to get contract addresses and reward distributions (since when we use fork - the name of the network is `hardhat`)

 To use these environment variables, create a `.env` file in the root directory of the project and set the values for each variable.
 You can use the `.env.example` file as a template.